A Bank’s Lawsuit Threatens to Unwind the Braskem Control Sale

 Distressed-asset funds hunt for cheap companies precisely because they can buy them free of legacy claims.
 Strip away that certainty and the appetite to inject capital into companies in crisis could quickly cool.

 Braskem itself has little room to spare.
-It ended last year with about seven and a half billion dollars in net debt, and the new owners have been preparing an out-of-court restructuring rather than a fresh injection of cash.
+It ended last year with about $7.5 billion in net debt.

 For a foreign investor, the episode is a window into how Brazil’s debt crunch is reshaping ownership.
 Specialist funds are quietly taking over strained companies, and the courts are now being asked where the limits of that game lie.

 The backdrop is one of Latin America’s longest corporate sagas.
-Braskem was the last major asset of Odebrecht, the conglomerate brought down by the sprawling Car Wash corruption scandal, and its sale was meant to close that chapter for good.
+Braskem was the last major asset of Odebrecht, the conglomerate brought down by the sprawling Car Wash corruption scandal.

-The structure that finally broke the impasse was itself novel.
-Rather than buy shares on the market, IG4 gathered up bank debt backed by Braskem stock and converted it into control, sharing the company with the state oil firm Petrobras.
+Rather than buy shares on the market, IG4 gathered up bank debt backed by Braskem stock.
+It then converted that into control, sharing the company with the state oil firm Petrobras.

 Live Company IntelligenceBraskem S.A — the full investor dossier